-- To disconnect a tabbed window from a tab group and place it as a separate window, drag it next to another open window. - To place a window in the same tab group as another open window, drag the window you want to locate and drop it in the middle of the other window. - To make a window or tab group floating, double-click on the window's title bar. - When dragging a window to move it, press Shift to flip its orientation, and press Ctrl to prevent it from docking.
+- To disconnect a tabbed window from a tab group and place it as a separate window, drag the tab away from the tab group. - To make a window or tab group floating, double-click on the window's title bar. - When dragging a window to move it, press Ctrl to prevent it from docking. - To place a window in the same tab group as another open window, drag the window you want to relocate and drop it on the other window.
+Drop it on one of the arrow buttons of the organizer control, to control how to dock it.